joannakl/ossd/syllabus.markdown

     - Evaluating the suitability of a project for the purpose of contributing to it
     - Studies of selected projects
 - The Business of Open Source
-    - Business models: How money is made from open source software
+    - Business models: how money is made from open source software
     - The role of open source software in the software industry
     - Careers in open source
 - Contributing to Projects